Cheap Internet for Seniors

 We tested Cox Internet and were happy with both the speeds and the consistency of the connection.
 For a week, we never had any issues with our internet suddenly dropping out.
 A team member has had Cox for two years and has experienced just one brief internet outage.
 Talk about reliability!

-We went with the Go Fast 100 Mbps plan and tested the speed at varying times throughout the day.
+We went with the Go Fast 100 Mbps plan and tested the speed at various times throughout the day.
 On average, we recorded a download speed of 114 Mbps.
-It shocked us, as we received more speed than our plan advertised!
+That shocked us, because it was faster than the speed our plan advertised!
 We haven’t seen that with other cheap internet providers on our list.
 The connection offered more than enough to connect multiple mobile phones, computers, and streaming devices simultaneously.
 We could watch Netflix, use FaceTime, and check emails from different devices.

 Service Area

 Cox Internet covers 647 service areas across 19 states, including California, Arizona, and Florida.
-Cox Internet can reach millions of seniors countrywide, but its service area is still far smaller than that of Spectrum, AT&T, and Xfinity.
-The only provider on this list that offers a smaller service area is CenturyLink.
-However, if you live in one of the 19 states Cox serves, the competitive prices and bundling offers are definitely worth considering.
+Cox Internet can reach millions of seniors nationwide, but its service area is still far smaller than that of Spectrum, AT&T, and Xfinity.
+CenturyLink is the only provider on this list that offers a smaller service area.
+If you live in one of the 19 states Cox serves, however, the competitive prices and bundling offers are worth considering.

 -